nareshrathod0008/troubleshoot-lwc/README.md

 <br>
 2.Update the CLI by running this command in the terminal:
 <br>

-sfdx update
+<h5>sfdx update</h5>

-Create DX Project
+<h1>Create DX Project</h1>

-Open the Command Palette.
+1.Open the Command Palette.<br>

-Enter sfdx.
+2.Enter sfdx.
-Select SFDX: Create Project.
+3.Select SFDX: Create Project.
-Select Standard.
+4.Select Standard.
-Enter troubleshoot-lwc as the project name and press Enter.
+5.Enter troubleshoot-lwc as the project name and press Enter.
-Select Desktop for folder to store the project.
+6.Select Desktop for folder to store the project.
-Click Create Project.
+7.Click Create Project.
-Click Overwrite.
+8.Click Overwrite.
-Authorize Your Trailhead Playground
+9.Authorize Your Trailhead Playground
-Open the Command Palette.
+10.Open the Command Palette.
 Enter sfdx.
 Select SFDX: Authorize an Org.
 Press Enter to accept the Project Default login URL option.